-Pay received by an employee who is a member of the regular complement of a ship or aircraft operated by a resident of Hungary in international traffic is also exempt.
+Pay received by an employee who is a member of the regular complement of a ship or aircraft operated by a Hungarian enterprise in international traffic is exempt from U.S. tax.
+If the ship or aircraft is operated by a U.S. enterprise, the pay is subject to U.S. tax.